 But the evidence has changed and I have changed my mind: this post explains why.
 To do that I’m publishing some important (to me) and previously unknown (to me) material which was found (not by me) after the main source that Goldhill relied on was published.

 The paragraph above was written by the journalist Donna Ferguson and the quotes are from Simon Goldhill, a veteran Fellow at King’s, in an interview about his new book, Queer Cambridge.
-Goldhill’s book is almost entirely not about Turing, and the page or so which is naturally and appropriately cites Andrew Hodges 1983 biography as its major source.
+Goldhill’s book is almost entirely not about Turing.
+The part that is cites Andrew Hodges 1983 biography as its major source, naturally and appropriately enough.
 Hodges’ book is a brilliant combination of careful evidence gathering, based on oral history interviews with everyone relevant still living in the 1970s, combined with a passionate desire to tell a story of injustice.
 Andrew was also a meticulous scholar, and the facts of Turing’s intellectual and academic life are scrupulously sourced where possible.
 As for Turing’s inner life, there are a handful of revealing letters, but the portrait comes most alive when Hodges draws on the oral memories of Turing’s friends and loved ones, notably Robin Gandy.
 For understandable reasons, Hodges left most of these glimpses unsourced to any particular informant; a reader can generally infer who must have told him what, but the full interviews themselves are not available.
 So the key Goldhill claim of ethical heroism relied on primary sources we can’t now access, filtered through witnesses and a historian with a definite if admirable agenda.

-And there is room for other perspectives on Turing.
-While I have no doubt that Turing acquired a ‘confidence from King’s’ corresponding to his class status and gender, its also possible to read a corresponding snobbery and misogyny equally normal for the time.
-More specifically, Goldhill’s claim of ‘political strength and political clarity’, derived more from Hodge’s broad portrait of Turing than any specific facts in the biography, rests in essence on Turing’s Wilmslow police statement of Feburary 1952 in which he acknowledged carrying out an illegal sexual act.
+And there has long been room for other perspectives on Turing.
+To the faint extent he was explicitly political at all it was indeed on the progressive rather than the reactionary side of contemporary Cambridge thought, but the ‘confidence from King’s’ he acquired corresponded to his class status and gender, and came with attitudes which now read as snobbish and misogynistic.
+And specifically, Goldhill’s claim of ‘political strength and political clarity’, I think can only really rest on Turing’s Wilmslow police statement of Feburary 1952, apparently not given under duress, in which he acknowledged carrying out an illegal sexual act.
 I have long thought this was not heroism but hubris.
 Turing wrote that he thought the possibility of attracting the attention of the police for his acitvity was about 1 in 10, but what he did not write was what he thought the consequences would be.
 Policing in the rural towns of Cheshire was different to that in the entertainment districts of the commercial and industrial city of Manchester and different again to that of the High Tables of Cambridge, and it seems to me likely that Turing badly misjudged those differences.
 I speculate that he did not understand that if he had simply refused to make a statement, it is unlikely the police could have or would wanted to have done much more.
 But, while I still think that’s part of the picture, a new piece of evidence has emerged which very strongly supports Turing as a conscious speaker of the full truth.

 AMT A/17 King’s College Cambridge. (c) The estate of CHO’D Alexander

+It has been literally hiding in plain sight.
 After Turing’s death, his mother Sara received a number of letters of condolence, which she later made use of in her biography of her son.
 One of these letters was from Conel Hugh O'Donel Alexander, who had been at King’s three years before Turing, and got to know him well when they both worked at Bletchley Park.
-The letter is a moving one, written I would say by a man who loved his friend, telling Sara of her son’s ‘power to win the affection of everyone who really knew him’ and Alexander’s admiration of his ‘profound originality and insight but for his simplicity and honesty’.
+The letter is a moving and authentic one, written by a man who knew his friend well, telling Sara of her son’s ‘power to win the affection of everyone who really knew him’ and Alexander’s admiration of his ‘profound originality and insight but for his simplicity and honesty’.
 Sara Turing donated the first page of the letter to King’s, along with (presumably) most of the other material she had used in the preparation of the biography, some time before her death in 1976.
 It has been there, available to scholars ever since.
 But as the image shows, Mrs Turing painstakingly redacted the address and one of the paragraphs.

 And this is where an astonishing thing happened a few years ago.
-The University Library in Cambridge has a funded unit developing new technologies like CT scanning to image manuscripts: they recently showed off their prowess on a reused 13C : Modern magic unlocks Merlin's medieval secrets.
-Decades after Andrew Hodges interviewed his witnesses and wrote his book and read the redacted latter, the team tried this new technology on the Alexander letter.
+The imaging unit of the University Library in Cambridge has been developing multispectral imaging and CT scanning to image manuscripts: they recently showed off their ‘modern magic’ by unlocking Merlin's medieval secrets.
+Back in 2020. decades after Andrew Hodges had interviewed his witnesses and wrote his book and read the redacted latter, the UL team tried this new technology on the Alexander letter.
 And it worked: here is the text they found under Sara Turing’s redaction:

 he would be asked if he admitted that what he was done was really wrong.
 Rightly or wrongly he himself did not think he had done wrong and that being so he himself would rather have been imprisoned than admit to it ; and it wasn’t obstinacy, he just would not have lied in order to escape.
 (King’s College Cambridge AMT A/17)

-There’s a sadness in his mother’s need to censor this material in order to do right in her mind by her son, but that is another story.
-The revealed image was shown in an exhibition at King’s, but unlike the Merlin story it never seems to have attracted any PR flacks or made its way into the world wide web of Turing narratives.
-So it seems worth posting here: it is why, in the end, I despite some initial scepticism I do accept that Simon Goldhill got the big call right.
-(On the ‘political clarity’ that is; attributing that to King’s culture reamins a value statement more than a historical one).
+There’s a sadness in his mother’s need to censor this material in order to do what was right in her mind by her son, but that is another story.
+The revealed image was shown in an exhibition at King’s, but perhaps because of the pandemic this amazing recovery seems not to have attracted any PR flacks or made its way into the world wide web of Turing narratives.
+So it seems worth posting here: it is why, despite some initial scepticism I do in the end accept that Simon Goldhill got the big call right.
+(On the ‘political clarity’ of Turing’s personality that is; I’m still wary of the value claim that attributes Turing’s character to King’s culture).

 Some other myths

-While we’re here, a some minor factual corrections to Queer Cambridge in an attempt to keep other myths vaguely anchored to historical evidence.
+While we’re here, some factual comments on Queer Cambridge in an attempt to keep other myths vaguely anchored to historical evidence.
 Alan Turing was never ‘living with’ Arnold Murray, the 19 year old he was co-charged with for gross indecency.
 The only positive evidence we have is Murray’s account thirty years later to Andrew Hodges that Murray had been picked up by Turing on Manchester’s Oxford Road in November 1951 and stayed overnight at Turing’s house in Wilmslow a few times between then and their arrest in February 1952.
 Turing’s long-term relationships were entirely within his own upper-middle class.

 This is not a review of the whole Queer Cambridge.
 The title is absurd and excluding, like calling a monograph on EM Forster novels Queer Literature.
 But there’s much to like in the warmth with which Simon Goldhill retells, and re-creates, King’s creation myth of an intellectually or aesthetically rigorous but socially tolerant society.
 I learned a lot, mostly not very interesting to those not interested in King’s self-mythologising but fascinating to those like me who are.
 I would have been more comfortable enjoying the book if Goldhill had extended the tolerance and empathy he celebrates to the victims of the snobbishness and misogyny he cannot ignore but notes only in passing.
 Perhaps it was indeed impossible to look for testimonies from the series of male sex workers who have apparently trooped into the Gibbs building over the decades.
 But negative evidence of the culture Goldhill’s subjects bequeathed has been there to hear at his own High Table over the years.
 In my experience , for example, it doesn’t take much prompting of women with experience of that academic culture to yield other, less glowing perspectives of how those values impacted on them.